learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 end
 ```

-With `#normalize_name`, we've taught a `Person` instance how to properly convert it's name into a capitalized version.
+With `#normalize_name`, we've taught a `Person` instance how to properly convert its name into a capitalized version.
 The class method that acts on the global data of all people is simplified and delegates the actual normalization to the original instances.
 This is a common pattern for global class operators.

 Another example of this type of global data manipulation might be deleting all the people.
 We would build a `Person.destroy_all` class method that will clear out the `@@all` array.